matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 canonicalising the history of that part  of the DAG.

-Any further events that reference an authorization event that has been *locked* will then be rejected outright in during authorization.
+Any further events that reference an authorization event that has been *locked* will then be rejected outright during authorization.

 ## Proposal